orangecoloured/analog/README.md

   schedule = "@daily"
 ```
 > [!IMPORTANT]
-> Scheduling may not work, because of the memory or runtime limits.
+> Scheduling may not work, because of the runtime limits.
 ### Vercel
 Create a project with a copy of this repository.
 The settings are in the `vercel.json`.